 It is hard to believe that people are still making bread with this grain . . . oh well . . .

 Both malted wheat and un‐malted wheat is used in the brewing process.
 Malted wheat can be milled and added to the mash grist in the same manner as malted barley.
-Because it is low in enzymes*, it must be mashed with malted barley of high enzymatic power.
+Because it is low in enzymes, un-malted wheat in any form must be mashed with malted barley of high enzymatic power.
 Un‐malted wheat in the form of wheat flakes or wheat flour is often used to economize, enhance head retention and foam stability and lighten flavor and body.
 Both flaked wheat and wheat flour can be added directly to the mash.
-However, wheat should be precooked in order that protein and starch conversion be assured during the mashing process.
+These forms of wheat will gelatinize at mash temperatures and don’t need precooking in order that protein and starch conversion be assured during the mashing process.
 Some chill haze problems may result from wheat use, also, large amounts will inhibit runoff during sparging.
-Fred Eckhart recommends the soaking of wheat grains in water for 30 minutes before grinding in order to enhance the grinding process.
+Fred Eckhart recommends the soaking of raw wheat grains in water for 30 minutes before grinding in order to enhance the grinding process.